zhanong/github.io/About.md

 ---
-title: 'About'
+title: ' '
 ---

 Hi!
 Welcome to the **Flying Island**.
 A floating island where I built my own stuff.

 My name is Zhanhong.
 I was an architectural designer.
 Now I am exploring the world of coding, gaming and AI.

 Please walk around and find interesting things.